About Independent Jewish Voices:

 Q: How can I get involved?

-Anything you can do will be greatly appreciated, and will go a long way toward helping the besieged people of Palestine.
+Donating to IJV is also a way to be part of what we do!
+Anything you can give will be greatly appreciated, and will go a long way toward helping the besieged people of Palestine.

 Q: Is IJV Zionist, anti-Zionist, or post-Zionist?